Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 improving driver support and covering more of the protocol.
-It seems to me that it'll be less work overall to first implement a good architecture for `MBEDTLS_USE_PSA_CRYPTO + MBEDTLS_PSA_CRYPTO_CONFIG` and then extend to more protocol featues, because implementing that architecture will require changes to the existing code and the less code there is at this point the better, whereas extending to more procotol features will require the same amount of work either way.
+It seems to me that it'll be less work overall to first implement a good architecture for `MBEDTLS_USE_PSA_CRYPTO + MBEDTLS_PSA_CRYPTO_CONFIG` and then extend to more protocol features, because implementing that architecture will require changes to the existing code and the less code there is at this point the better, whereas extending to more protocol features will require the same amount of work either way.

-### Backwars compatibility issues with making it always on
+### Backwards compatibility issues with making it always on

 1. Existing applications may not be calling `psa_crypto_init()` before using TLS, X.509 or PK.
 We can try to work around that by calling (the relevant